microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

     _Viewing blob containers_

 1. The storage account currently has no containers.
 Before you can create a blob, you must create a container to store it in.
 Click **+ Container** to create a new container.
-Type "photos" (without quotation marks) into the **Name** field and select **Blob** as the **Access type**.
+Type "photos" (without quotation marks) into the **Name** field and select **Blob** as the **Public access level**.
 Then click **OK** to create a container named "photos."

 	> By default, containers and their contents are private.
-Selecting **Blob** as the access type makes the blobs in the "photos" container publicly accessible, but doesn't make the container itself public.
+Selecting **Blob** as the access level makes the blobs in the "photos" container publicly accessible, but doesn't make the container itself public.
 This is what you want since the images stored in the "photos" container will be linked to from a Web app.

     ![Creating a "photos" container](Images/create-photos-container.png)

     _Creating a "photos" container_

-1. Repeat this process to create a container named "thumbnails," once more ensuring that the container's **Access type** is set to **Blob**.
+1. Repeat the previous step to create a container named "thumbnails," once more ensuring that the container's **Public access level** is set to **Blob**.

 1. Confirm that both containers appear in the list of containers for this storage account, and that the names are spelled correctly.